davidmeadejr/mentalModelAssistant/README.md

-# Mental Model Assistant
+"# Mental Model Assistant

-## Overview
+### Drawing from the Playbooks of the Greats

-Drawing inspiration from influential thinkers such as Naval Ravikant, Elon Musk, Charlie Munger, and the Farnam Street Project, the Mental Model Assistant is a web-based platform designed to help solve problems and provide rationale using well-established mental models.
-These luminaries champion the construction and application of a latticework of mental models as a systematic approach to problem-solving, rationalisation, and establishing truths.
+In the quest for understanding and decision making, we're inspired by the wisdom of influential figures like Naval Ravikant, Elon Musk, Charlie Munger, and the Farnam Street Project.
+These trailblazers advocate for a latticework of mental models - a toolset of established thought frameworks - to systematically approach problem-solving, rationalisation, and truth formation.

-***"You’ve got to have models in your head.
-And you’ve got to array your experience both vicarious and direct on this latticework of models." - Charlie Munger***
+Here's Charlie Munger to illustrate: ***"You’ve got to have models in your head.
+And you’ve got to array your experience both vicarious and direct on this latticework of models."***

-Utilising this concept and leveraging chatGPT, the Mental Model Assistant provides useful assistance for problem-solving and rational thinking.
+Enter the Mental Model Assistant - where this latticework meets the machine learning capabilities of chatGPT.
+We aim to arm you with the very mental models these trailblazers swear by.

-## Features
+### Features

-The Mental Model Assistant offers the following capabilities:
+We're proud of what the Mental Model Assistant can do:

-- **Model Suggestion:** Proposes one or more relevant mental models to assist in problem-solving, accompanied by explanations highlighting their relevance.
+- **Model Suggestion:** Think of a problem, any problem.
+We'll suggest relevant mental models that may just guide you to the answer.
+And we'll tell you why they're relevant.
-- **Process Guidance:** Lays out a step-by-step process to approach or solve the problem utilising the first-principles thinking mental model.
-It also higlights where the suggested mental models become relevant in the process.
+- **Process Guidance:** Ready to break things down?
+We provide a step-by-step guide to applying the first-principles thinking mental model.
+Plus, we'll pinpoint where other suggested models could weave into your thought process.
-- **Resource Recommendation:** Provides a list of further reading materials on the suggested mental models, including blog articles and books.
+- **Resource Recommendation:** Dive deeper with our recommended reading list.
+From blogs to books, these resources will help you understand the suggested mental models in-depth.

-## Tech Stack
+### Built With

-The app is built using the following technologies:
+Our app is the product of:

-- TypeScript
+- TypeScript's robust static types
-- Next.js
+- The server-side rendering of Next.js
-- Tailwind CSS
+- The utility-first CSS of Tailwind
-- OpenAI API
+- The language modelling of OpenAI API

-## How to Use
+### Use It, Share It, Love It

-To use the Mental Model Assistant, visit [Mental Model Assistant](...) and enter your problem or question into the text box provided.
+Experience the Mental Model Assistant for yourself at [Mental Model Assistant](...).
+Simply key in your problem or question into our text box and watch the magic unfold.
+We're eager to hear your feedback!"